 - Be patient.
 My personal diet journey took 10 years.
 Yes, 10 fucking years before I figured it out.
 I don’t think it will take you that long but keep in mind that working on it is worth it.

 - Have a plan after meals.
 Immediately after eating know what you’re going to do.
 Walk, read, work, etc..
 This will keep you from eating more.

 - Monitor your progress.
-In whatever ways feel meaningful for you.
-Weight, body girth, pictures, fat percentages, mood, journaling, how clothes fit.
+In whatever way feels meaningful for you.
+Weight, body girth, pictures, fat percentages, mood, journaling, and how clothes fit.

 - Go the fuck to sleep.
 Yes, go to sleep.